pikatchu/closedsource/book/1100-conclusion.md

 Jenny looked up, confused.
 “Why do we need new identities?”

 “For your safety,” Brielle explained.
-“You’re being sent far away to finish your training.
+“You're being sent far away to finish your training.
 You need to pack your bags.”

 Sebastian glanced at her, wary.
 “Where are we going?”